The human nervous system is a complex construction of stop-signs and go-signs, almost like an intricate railway track.

 Post-Traumatic Stress Disorder (PTSD) - PTSD is not only endured by those who faced war or other forms of military combat.
 Anyone who has experienced trauma can suffer frompost-traumatic stress disorder.
 Panic episodes, lapses from reality, severe spells of worry and fear and avoidance of certain situations are typical symptoms of PTSD.

-For severe anxiety and bouts that rise unpredictably, broad-spectrum hemp extract provides a fast-acting relief you can use on an “as-needed” basis.
+For severe anxiety and bouts that rise unpredictably, broad-spectrum CBD extract provides a fast-acting relief you can use on an “as-needed” basis.

-We recommend a good quality and ethically manufactured hemp oil to treat anxiety on an ongoing basis.
-The general dosage is 25 mg of broad-spectrum hemp extract in the morning and at night.
+We recommend a good quality and ethically manufactured CBD oil to treat anxiety on an ongoing basis.
+The general dosage is 25 mg of broad-spectrum CBD extract in the morning and at night.
 You can mix it with your morning coffee, take it in a smoothie, or have it in capsule form.

 Gummies are also a fun way to pop your daily dose into your mouth before you continue with your day.
 If you need the extract to take effect very quickly, place the drops under your tongue for rapid absorption.